• Room 02.003 - 46 University Road

 Research Interests

-The Rule of the Land: Walking Ireland’s Border (Faber & Faber, 2017) is my most recent book.
-It was widely and positively reviewed and has gained significant media attention.
+The Rule of the Land: Walking Ireland’s Border (Faber & Faber, 2017) was also widely and positively reviewed and has gained significant media attention.
 In the Guardian Colm Tóibín called the book, “Great writing about landscape and history”.
 While in the Daily Telegraph Micheal Kerr said, "It is Carr's contention that Ireland is more divided than any of us suspected — not in two but in three: north, south and borderland.
 The third state is opened up in this marvellous book"

 This book and my curatorial roles form the basis of my Impact Case Study for REF 2021; ‘Politics, Landscape and Identity on Ireland’s Border’.
-I am currently developing impact projects for the next REF, likely to be in 2028.
+I am currently developing impact projects for the next REF.

 I have made three commissioned programmes for BBC Radio 4 and presented the Book Programme for RTE (Ireland).
 I am a frequent contributor to the press, the BBC and to other newspapers and broadcasters across the anglophile world, for example the New York Times, the Guardian and the Economist.
 In addition I have presented many papers to academic conferences, primarily on the topics of cartography and writing about place.